jwildman/iDAAS-Connect-Clinical-IndustryStandards/README.md

 # Background
-For decades across the various markets within healthcare (clinical, financial, pharmacy and life sciences) integration has been a challenge for many differnt reasons.
+For decades across the various markets within healthcare (clinical, financial, pharmacy and life sciences) integration has been a challenge for many different reasons.
 Within Red Hat there is a specific industry team dedicated to ensuring Red Hat's technologies meet the industry needs and ensuring its customers have meaningful platforms that demonstrate these capabilities.
 The Red Hat healthcare team, has had a specific interest in enabling and empowering healthcare organizations to transform their integration efforts while also introducing and infusing Red Hat's open organization, open source mindset and community based culture as well.
 As the Red Hat healthcare team started this journey they also wanted to ensure they could help showcase integration as an innovation enabler and helping simplify IT.

 As discussed in the introduction integration has been a challenge for decades in each market within healthcare.
-Within healthcare the challenges have been driven by many different factors, here are just a few common ones: industry standards (HL7) that aren't constrained enough, Clincal software vendor market constraints, COTS integration vendor lock-in, and government mandates that they cannot directly support without third party vendor engagement.
+Within healthcare the challenges have been driven by many different factors, here are just a few common ones: industry standards (HL7) that aren't constrained enough, Clincal software vendor market constraints, COTS integration, vendor lock-in, and government mandates that they cannot directly support without third party vendor engagement.

 As the Red Hat healthcare team thought about potential ways to help the clinical integration space, they came up some differentiators for whatever platform would be built:

-* Extenibility
+* Extensibility
 * Reduce Proprietary Knowledge
 * Open Source Enablement
 * Modern Application Development/Delivery Capabilities
-* Reduce Propritary Skillset(s)
+* Reduce proprietary Skillset(s)
 * Innovative Disruption
 * Deliver Consistentcy
 * Polyglot Language Support